 For many countries this topic might be the last excuse for adapting blockchain.
 However in Turkey we are popular with our inefficient usage of everything “human resources”, “education”, “state resources”, “plaining for development”, “infrastructure investments”, “scales of investments”, “return rates of said investments” and their “burden on state treasury”.

 Turkey is blessed with many things including fertile lands, abundance of drinkable waters and climate.
 The problem is that we have not yet developed a system to efficiently use those resources.
 Goods at farm is (lets say) X TL but when it is brought to consumers’ table its price becomes 5X TL.
 Not just because of there are unnecessary intermediaries but also farmers are not well informed when to plant which product.
 Farmers by themselves can not predict (or read) the demand in a market.
 Any state including Turkey should have a big data so that you can plan what you need and how much you need, how much will it cost, and if necessary how much public fund should be transferred to farmers.
 This notion is also applicable to all public investments.
-There are many gigantic investments (highways, hospitals, airports etc) whose income is not even capable of paying its premiums.
-In such circumstance Turkish treasury pays the bill due to lack of sufficient planing and lack of transparency.

 IV) TURKEY’S TARGETS FOR 2023